navamitha/decodelabs-task3/README.md

 SELECT OrderID, Product, Quantity, TotalPrice, OrderStatus FROM project3;

-2. WHERE — Filter Data
+2. WHERE — Filter Datasql
-sqlSELECT * FROM project3
+SELECT * FROM project3
 WHERE OrderStatus = 'Delivered';

 SELECT * FROM project3